violaberg/sliding-puzzle-game/README.md

 ### **Logo**

-During development I decided against adding an image for logo not to cluster the game look and kept it simple with title in a font suitable for my game.
+During development I decided against adding an image for logo not to cluster the game look and kept it simple with title in a font suitable for my game<br>
 ![Logo](assets/images/logo.PNG)

 ### **Menu**